orbitalquark/textadept/doc/12_Compiling.md

 Textadept is self-contained, meaning you do not have to install it, and runs from its current location.
-Should you choose to install Textadept like a normal Linux application, run the usual `make` and then `make install` or `sudo make install` commands depending on your privilages.
+Should you choose to install Textadept like a normal Linux application, run `make deps` and then the usual `make` and `make install` or `sudo make install` commands depending on your privilages.
 The default prefix is */usr/local* but setting `DESTDIR` (e.g.
 `make install DESTDIR=/prefix/to/install/to`) changes it.

 Similarly, `make curses` and `make curses install` installs the curses version.

 ### Cross Compiling for Windows

-When cross-compiling from within Linux, first unzip the GTK+ for Windows bundle into a new *src/win32gtk/* directory.
-Also, unzip the libiconv zips into the same directory.
-Then, depending on your MinGW installation, either run `make win32`, modify the `CROSS` variable in the "win32" block of *src/Makefile* and run `make win32`, or run `make CROSS=i486-mingw32- win32` to build *../textadept.exe* and *../textadeptjit.exe*.
+When cross-compiling from within Linux, first make a note of your MinGW compiler names.
+You may have to either modify the `CROSS` variable in the "win32" block of *src/Makefile* or append something like "CROSS=i486-mingw32-" when running `make`.
+After considering your MinGW compiler names, run `make win32-deps` or `make CROSS=i486-mingw32- win32-deps` to prepare the build environment followed by `make win32` or `make CROSS=i486-mingw32- win32` to build *../textadept.exe* and *../textadeptjit.exe*.
 Finally, copy the dll files from *src/win32gtk/bin/* to the directory containing the Textadept executables.

-Similarly for the terminal version, unzip the win32curses bundle into a new *src/win32curses/* directory and run `make win32-curses` or its variants as suggested above to build *../textadept-curses.exe* and *../textadeptjit-curses.exe*.
+Similarly for the terminal version, run `make win32-curses` or its variant as suggested above to build *../textadept-curses.exe* and *../textadeptjit-curses.exe*.